grandeurkoe/obsidian-vault/100 Days of Code - The Complete Python Pro Bootcamp/Day 077 - Computation with NumPy and N-Dimensional Array/Manipulating Images as ndarrays.md

 # Manipulating Images as ndarrays

 Images are nothing other than a collection of pixels.
-And each pixel is nothing other than value for a colour.
+And each pixel is nothing other than value for a color.
 And any color can be represented as a combination of red, green, and blue (RGB).

 ![[2020-10-12_17-25-44-d5854190572f3330c9e306fbf2933923.gif|500]]